Postgraduate Certificate in Human Rights and Development Management

-The postgraduate certificate looks at issues of human rights law and development in the broader context of business practices.
+This postgraduate certificate covers issues of human rights law and development in the context of business practices.
 It will allow you to engage actively with these issues and make a full contribution to assessing and finding solutions to complex situations arising in a business or institutional environment.
-The qualification will facilitate constructive and informed decision-making, enabling you a thorough grounding in all areas of corporate social responsibility both in domestic and global international contexts, developing skills needed for helping and encouraging companies to respect human rights, to avoid harm to people and environment and maximise their positive contribution to sustainable development.
+The qualification will facilitate constructive and informed decision-making, giving you a thorough grounding in all areas of corporate social responsibility both in domestic and global international contexts.
+You will develop the skills needed for helping and encouraging companies to respect human rights, to avoid harm to people and environment, and maximise their positive contribution to sustainable development.

 Planning your studies

 You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
 If you are a non-graduate we suggest that you ask our Student Registration & Enquiry Service for advice before registering on your first module.